olilewis1/Project-Two/README.md

 Images of wireframe

 ### Setting Up React
 We used the GA London React Template. `npx create-react-app APP_NAME --template cra-template-ga-ldn`.
-We installed React Router DOM and Axios and `yarn` and `yarn start` to run the server. </br>
+We installed React Router DOM and Axios. </br>
 We decided to code the majority of the project using Live Share in VSCode, whilst talking on Zoom, since we were both quite new to React and thought we would be more efficient if we worked through it together. </br>

 ### Building the Components
 We created the components: Home.js, Header.js, CardIndex.js and CardInfo.js.
 In each we made our imports and wrote a JavaScript function.
 In App.js we routed the components. </br>

-The Home and Header were two very simple componets that just had to link to other places - the Home link to the game and the Header link to Home. </br>
+The Home and Header are very simple componets that just have to link to other places - the Home links to the game and the Header links to Home. </br>

 Initially we got the data from our external API in the CardIndex Component to pass as props to CardInfo.
 Quickly we realised this wasn't going to work for us based on our limited experience with React and decided it would be more straightforward to just hard-code two cards on the same component as the logic. </br>

-So we created a new component- CardShow that would be our game-play component.
+So we created a new component- CardShow- that would be our game-play component.
 We fetched the data using Axios and stored it in State.
 We kept the CardIndex and CardInfo incase we wanted to create an index display of all the cards.</br>

 ```javascript
 const [cards, setCards] = useState(null)